Ramakm/ifluencesa/SETUP_GUIDE.md

 ### 2. Test Frontend

 1. Visit: http://localhost:3000
-2. You should see the Windsurf landing page
+2. You should see the Ifluencesa landing page
 3. Click "Get Started" to test the signup flow

 ### 3. Test Full Flow